oliverwu1024/e-commerce_app/README.md

 Deleted users are anonymised (`deletedAt` set, PII cleared) but their orders, reviews, and messages remain so buyers/sellers on the other side keep their history.
 Removed listings stay readable so existing cart snapshots don't 404.

 ### Direct-settlement payments (no platform custody)
-Three providers behind one abstraction: **Stripe Connect Standard**, **Square OAuth**, **PayPal Partner**.
+Two providers behind one abstraction: **Stripe Connect Standard** and **Square OAuth**.
 Money goes directly from buyer → seller account; the platform never holds funds (regulatory + insolvency-risk win).
 Each provider's `/pay` endpoint returns 503 if not configured, so the marketplace stays online if a single provider is down.

 ### Money as integers
 Newer columns (`Refund.amountCents`, `SquareFeaturedItem.priceCents`) use `Int` cents to dodge floating-point drift.
 Legacy `Decimal(10,2)` columns are being migrated.